-openauth This is the simplest Auth Module possible and is used for systems where no authentication or authorisation is needed. • v any username to enter the system and with any password.
-It can also specify have either or both read and write access to any object in the system.
-To use openauth: Set auth-module to openauth (see Auth modules on page 181). openauth uses its own configuration file openauth.conf to set the users' permissions.
+openauth This is the simplest Auth Module possible and is used for systems where no authentication or authorization is needed. openauth will allow any username to enter the system and with any password.
+It can also specify whether all users have either or both read and write access to any object in the system.
+To use openauth: Set auth-module to openauth (see "Auth modules" on page 189). openauth uses its own configuration file openauth.conf to set the users' permissions.
 There are two configuration options in this file.
-The default values s for these options are used if no configuration file is present. read-access Determines all users' read access to objects.
-See page 220 write-access Determines all users' permission to write to or create any object.
-See page 220 Example openauti h.conf file read-access write-access 1 1 cfgauth This module allow s the number of users and the types of objects they can read to be configured. tended for relatively low numbers of users where the usernames and other d to be changed often.
-To use cfgauth:

-Set auth-module to cfgauth (see auth-module on page 181).
+The default values for these options are used if no configuration file is present.read-accessDetermines all users' read access to objects.
+See page 232 write-access Determines all users' permission to write to or create any object.
+See page 232 Example openauth.conf file read-access 1 write-access 1 cfgauth This module allows the number of users and the types of objects they can read vs the number of users and the types of objects they can read to be configured.
+This module is intended for relatively low numbers of users where the usernames and other details do not need to be changed often.
+To use cfgauth: Set auth-module to cfgauth (see auth-module on page 189).